gatblau/europa/readme.md

 <a name="overview"/>
 # Overview
-Europa is a CentOS 7.2 Linux Virtual Machine with Development tools.
-It allows to run linux and native Docker on Windows and MacOS desktops to speed up the process of installing the tools and middleware required to develop applications using Java, Scala, Groovy and JavaScript.
+Europa is a CentOS 7.2 Linux Virtual Machine with Software Development tools.
+It allows to run linux and native Docker on Windows and MacOS desktops to speed up the process of installing the tools and middleware required to develop applications using common programming languages.

-It provides a ready to use set of development tools and the ability to run middleware such as Web Servers, Databases, etc. on linux containers as part of the environment via [Docker](https://www.docker.com/whatisdocker).
+It provides a ready to use, standardised set of development tools and the ability to run middleware such as Web Servers, Databases, etc. on linux containers as part of the environment via [Docker](https://www.docker.com/whatisdocker).

 <a name="min-reqs"/>
 # Minimum requirements

-To run Europa, a machine with Windows or MacOS Operating System, Virtual Box and a minimum of 8Gb of RAM is required.
+To run Europa, a machine with Windows or OS X Operating System, Virtual Box and a minimum of 8Gb of RAM is required.
 The virtual machine is configured by default to run with 4 Gb of RAM so if your machine has only 4 GB of RAM the build process will fail.

 To run it optimally, it is recommended to have an Solid State Disk (SSD) drive and 16 Gb RAM with 8Gb allocated to the virtual machine.
 This is because if you want to run multiple docker containers comfortably you need memory and a fast disk.
 The fast disk also helps with intensive I/O operations usually required by the installed IDEs.

-The automated installation script has been tested on Windows 7 Enterprise SP1 64 bits, [Oracle VM Virtual Box 5.0.14](http://download.virtualbox.org/virtualbox/5.0.14) and CygWin 2.873 64 bits.

 <a name="build-europa"/>
 # Building Europa

-Europa can be built automatically in Windows and MacOS operating systems.
+The automated build script has been tested on:
+- Windows 7 Enterprise SP1 64 bit with [CygWin](https://www.cygwin.com/) 2.873 64 bit
+- OS X Yosemite 10.10.4 64 bit

+using [Oracle VM Virtual Box 5.0.14](http://download.virtualbox.org/virtualbox/5.0.14) for both operating systems.

-If the intention is to deploy Europa across multiple teams / people, it is recommended that a gold image is built using the build scripts, and then the resulting OVA file is distributed, to avoid having to deal with issues people might encounter on different machines.
+If the intention is to deploy Europa across multiple teams / people, it is recommended that a gold image is built using the build scripts, and then the resulting Open Virtual Appliance (OVA) file is distributed, to avoid having to deal with issues people might encounter when building on different machines.

-The creation of the Europa Open Virtual Appliance (OVA) image file has been automated using a combination of tools which are launched by a wrapper shell script.
+The creation of the Europa OVA file has been automated using a combination of tools which are launched by a wrapping shell script.
 The intention is to make the build process as simple as possible, however, in some circumstances, there are certain aspects which can prevent the build scripts from running swiftly, and are explained below so they can be overcome if presented.

 <a name="net-con"/>
 ### Network connection considerations
 It is likely that running the installation script behind a proxy will fail due to proxy restrictions downloading the packages required by Europa from the internet.
 Installing behind a proxy is therefore discouraged.
 This document does not include any proxy specific configuration required to build Europa.

 <a name="pac-con"/>
-### Package download site coniderations
+### Package download site considerations

 Europa tools are downloaded from the internet using the [fetch.sh](build/fetch.sh) file.
 As download sites fall outside  the control of this project, they can change overtime, leaving broken links and causing the build to fail.
 If this happens, such file needs to be updated to correct broken links so that the required packages are downloaded into the local cache before the image build process starts.